wenzel-lab/modular-microfluidics-workstation-controller/module-sample-holders/readme.md

 <img src="images/sample_holder_with_insert.jpg" width=50%>

-The Sample Holder Module comprises a PCB, two cartridge heaters, temperature sensor (NTC thermister) and stirring motor and magnets, all integrated into an aluminium shell.
+The sample holder module comprises a PCB, two cartridge heaters, temperature sensor and stirring motor and magnets, all integrated into an aluminium shell.
 Aluminium inserts that slot into the top can be machined to accommodate sample bottles of various shapes and sizes.
-The Sample Holder connects to a Raspberry Pi via SPI, from which the sample holder temperature and stir speed are set and monitored.
+The sample holder connects to a Raspberry Pi via SPI, from which the sample holder temperature and stir speed are set and monitored.

+The sample holder has been tested to 100 degrees Celcius and provides a stable (but uncalibrated) readout to 0.01 degrees Celcius.

 ## PCB

 <img src="images/sample_holder_pcb_top.jpg" width=50%><img src="images/sample_holder_pcb_bottom.jpg" width=50%>

-The Sample Holder PCB is the heart of the sample holder and contains a PIC microprocessor that reads the temperature sensor, controls the heaters and stirrer motor and offers an SPI interface to a host.
+The sample holder PCB is the heart of the sample holder and contains a PIC microprocessor that reads the temperature sensor, controls the heaters and stirrer motor and offers an SPI interface to a host.

 The PCB has been designed for dual use.
 It can be mounted in a sample holder with heaters, temperature sensor and stir motor wires soldered to the PCB.
 Alternatively, it can also be used with external heater and temperature sensor attached via the secondary connector as shown below.